 Your audit data will be deleted after your audit trail retention period expires.
 You can use the add-on 10-year storage license to keep your audit data for up to 10 years.
 Again, your industry determines how long you should keep your data.

-The audit log is an Office 365 admin's silent watchdog.
-You can use it to implement and maintain compliance rules within the organization.
-It can also help you prevent data breaches, check fraud, and monitor performance.
+Audit logs can help you better govern your Microsoft 365 environment for your organization.
+Here are use cases for using them to implement and maintain compliance rules within the organization—ultimately helping you prevent data breaches, check fraud, and monitor performance.

 Also, when investigators request specific user activity data during an investigation, you can provide an accurate report.
 In the EU, companies are required to provide the information requested by a reliable institution for an ongoing investigation.